Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 Keep in mind

 - `bridge_fee` must be the same token as `amount`
-- This transaction still has a 'fee' field for Gravity Bridge fees, this can be set to zero for now
+- The 'fee' field on the transaction is merely for anti-spam fees and can be set to zero
+- If the 'chain_fee' is less than the required percentage of the amount the tx will be rejected
 - `eth_dest` should be a correctly capitalized eip-55 address

 Once the user has sent this message the tokens will be removed from their account, but they will not appear on Ethereum until the transaction batch is relayed.